GLOBAL MARKETS-Stocks, dollar fall on 2nd day of U.S. shutdown

 NEW YORK, Oct 2 (Reuters) - Global equity markets and the dollar fell on Wednesday as the U.S. government shutdown entered its second day and as data showed U.S. private employers added fewer jobs than expected last month.

-Although equities rose on Tuesday on hopes the first partial shutdown of the U.S. government in 17 years would be short-lived, one day later concerns about the economic impact grew as no signs emerged of an end to the budget standoff in Washington.
+Although equities showed resilience on Tuesday on hopes the first partial shutdown of the U.S. government in 17 years would be short-lived, just one day later concerns about the economic impact grew as no signs emerged of an end to the budget standoff in Washington.

 “There’s a sense that the debate isn’t going to end soon.
 Yesterday’s rally was driven by a hope this wouldn’t last, but that hope is diminishing,” said Oliver Pursche, president of Gary Goldberg Financial Services in Suffern, New York.